Ears and Hearing

 So obviously, if we want to keep our hearing, we need to reduce our noise exposure.
 Many people work in noisy enviroments, and should be protecting their ears with earplugs.
 Musicians and music-lovers may also need to protect their ears.
 You can play music at lower volumes or keep some distance from speakers, but you may need to use some protection.
 In a noisy work environment you just need earplugs to block out sound.
-Whereas a musician or someone listening to music would need or want to hear as much of the sound as possible.
+Whereas a musician or someone listening to music would need or want to hear as much of the sound as possible, while still reducing the decibel level.
 There are now many types of earplugs available, including "musician's earplugs" which allow a full range of frequencies with an equal level of noise reduction.
-Some examples are Etymotic Research, Westone, Earasers. (see links below) When I had my ears tested, my audiologist told me that the Wichita Philharmonic uses earplugs (specifically Earasers).
+Some examples are Etymotic Research, Westone, Earasers. (see links below).
+When I had my ears tested, my audiologist told me that the Wichita Philharmonic uses earplugs (specifically Earasers).
 I was surprised that acoustic instruments could cause ear damage.
 Of couse a symphony orchestra is made up of many instruments and the players are sitting close together.
 She told me that the string section was having trouble due to sitting in front of the brass section.
 There are inexpensive decibel meters available (like $20 at Amazon) and there are phone apps which measure decibels.

 While noise-induced hearing loss is most likely always permanent and I don't want to give anyone (or myself) false hope, I do investigate alternative treatments for health issues and I have come across an herbal tincture from the great herbalist Dr. Christopher which may be of interest.
 This product is called "Ear & Nerve Formula" (was previously known as "B & B").
 It might help with some ear problems.
 It is not expensive and can be found online at many websites, including Amazon.com.
 (See links below, and check out reviews at amazon)